 Researchers conducted a randomized evaluation to measure the impact of e-governance reform of the MGNREGS cash flow on corruption and overall program performance.
 The evaluation, conducted between September 2012 and March 2013, spanned twelve districts in Bihar, covering a rural population of 33 million.
 In each district, 69 blocks (encompassing 1,033 villages) were randomly selected to implement the new fund flow system and the remaining 126 comparison blocks (encompassing 2034 villages) kept the status quo.

 The e-governance reform enhanced transparency by linking the flow of funds to actual expenditures and reducing the number of officials involved in the process.
 Specifically, the reform required village-level officials to input the names of beneficiaries who had worked in the scheme and were owed wages into an online database.
 Submitting this information automatically released funds into the village bank account.
-These changes were intended to reduce opportunities for leakages, eliminate “parked funds” at the village level , and enable more effective audits.
+These changes were intended to reduce opportunities for leakages and enable more effective audits.
 However, the reform also increased the administrative burden of village-level officials, who had to travel to block offices to input data, and on banks, which had to process more payments to village bank accounts.

 Results and policy lessons

 The financial reform reduced corruption and program costs but did not increase the amount of work offered through the program.
 The reform led to delayed payments to workers during initial implementation stages and was unpopular among district-level officials.
 In spite of that, the reform gained traction in the central government, leading to a national reform of MGNREGS fund flow in 2015.

-Parked funds: The electronic transfer system reduced the amount of parked funds held in treatment village accounts, reducing the financial costs of implementing MGNREGS.
+Program costs: The electronic transfer system reduced the amount of idle funds held in treatment village accounts, reducing the financial costs of implementing MGNREGS.
 Average bank balances for treatment villages were 30 percent lower than comparison villages.
-Overall, the combination of lower spending and a decline in idle funds reduced program expenditures by 24 percent in treatment villages, which translates into a cost saving of roughly 6 million USD.
+Overall, the combination of lower spending and a decline in idle funds reduced program expenditures by 38 percent in treatment villages, which translates into a cost saving of roughly US$6 million.

-Employment through MGNREGS: Through surveys of beneficiary households, researchers found that there was no effect on household participation in MGNREGS or wages earned through the program.
+Employment through MGNREGS: Through surveys with beneficiary households, researchers found that there was no effect on household participation in MGNREGS or wages earned through the program.

 Timing of payments: Delays in payments to beneficiaries increased, especially in the first three months of the reform.
-Workers in treatment villages waited on average 124 days for their payments, compared to 71 days in comparison villages during the first three months of the program.
-During the second three-month period, workers in treatment villages waited on average 77 days for their payments, compared to 51 days in the comparison villages.
+Workers in treatment villages waited an average of 125 days for their payments, compared to 70 days in comparison villages during the first three months of the program.
+During the second three-month period, workers in treatment villages waited on average 82 days for their payments, compared to 50 days in the comparison villages.
 The data entry requirements for village officials and initial strains on banks to process more payments may have caused these delays.
 Thus, while the program objective was to speed up payments, it seems to have had the opposite effect, at least in the short-run.